Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states: Spectral networks and Fock--Goncharov coordinates

 \begin{proposition} The monodromy of $L$ along $x_{a,b}$ is equal to the cross ratio $r_{a,b}(F(p),F(s),F(q),F(r))$. \end{proposition}

-From a thorough study of the topology of the spectral cover $\Sigma_k$, one can show that the family obtained by taking all the possible loops $x_{a,b,c}$ and $x_{a,b}$ form a basis of $\mathrm{H}_1(\Sigma_k)$.
-Thus the Fock-Goncharov coordinates are exactly the monodromies around a basis of the first homology group of the spectral surface $\Sigma_k$.
+From a thorough study of the topology of the spectral cover $\Sigma_k$, one can show that the family obtained by taking all the possible loops $x_{a,b,c}$ and $x_{a,b}$ forms a basis of $\mathrm{H}_1(\Sigma_k)$.
+Thus, the Fock--Goncharov coordinates are exactly the monodromies around a basis of the first homology group of the spectral surface $\Sigma_k$.

 \begin{remark} This correspondence is specific to the particular choice of the spectral surface $\Sigma_k$.
-It is in general not easy to relate the Fock-Goncharov coordinates to holonomies of the abelianization over a different spectral surface.
+It is in general not easy to relate the Fock--Goncharov coordinates to holonomies of the abelianization over a different spectral surface.
 It is also not known whether the other cluster variables admit a similar geometric description. \end{remark}

 \begin{remark} In \cite{Gaiotto:2012db}, Gaiotto, Moore and Neitzke show that for $k\leq 5$, the spectral surface $\Sigma_k$ and its spectral network are WKB-spectral networks, in the sense of \Cref{sec:analytic_con}.
 This conjecturally stays true for $k>5$.
-They also show that these spectral networks can be obtained by perturbation of the ``level $k$ lift'' of the Argyres-Douglas theory $AD_1$. \end{remark}
+They also show that these spectral networks can be obtained by perturbation of the ``level $k$ lift'' of the Argyres--Douglas theory $AD_1$. \end{remark}